ta18/reachy-tictactoe_2021/README.md

 When a game is over, a new one is directly restarted.
 So, at the end of a game, clean the board and a new game will start.

 Then, if something strange happens during a game (like someone cheating, the detection was wrong so we don't know our current state, etc.), the robot will reset the game.
-It will make a random move, where Reachy will knock over all the pieces on the board.
-It will then wait for a new game to start, i.e. when the board is cleaned up again.
+It will moove one of his antenna and knock over all the pieces on the board.
+It will then wait for a new game to start, when the board is cleaned up again.
 You can use this behavior to reset the game whenever you want.

-When the board is ready, the game starts.
+When the board is ready, the game start.
 Reachy will point to the one who starts with his arm.
 If he shows you, it's your turn to start the game by placing one of your pieces (cubes).
 Once you have played, Reachy will analyze the board by lowering his head, it takes him a little time to detect everything, but once this is good, he will take his piece and play in turn.
 And so on until someone wins.

-### Adapting Reachy's game to his environment
+## Adapting Reachy's game to his environment

+Reachy is a robot that can perform many actions, but each robot and its environment is different: some motors may be tired, your playground may not be the same ... etc. If you want to go further and look at what is going on in the code, to change some parameters, here are the things that can be changed:

 You can find 3 notebooks in the repository :
 * Collect_training_images.ipynb